athena-framework/website/docs/getting_started/README.md

 #### Customization

-By default Athena utilizes the default [Log::Formatter](https://crystal-lang.org/api/Log/Formatter.html) and [Log::Backend](https://crystal-lang.org/api/Log/Backend.html)s Crystal defines.
+By default the Athena Framework utilizes the default [Log::Formatter](https://crystal-lang.org/api/Log/Formatter.html) and [Log::Backend](https://crystal-lang.org/api/Log/Backend.html)s Crystal defines.
 This of course can be customized via interacting with Crystal's [Log](https://crystal-lang.org/api/Log.html) module.
 It is also possible to control what exceptions, and with what severity, exceptions will be logged by redefining the `log_exception` method within [ATH::Listeners::Error][].

 ### WebSockets

-Currently due to Athena's [architecture](../components/README.md), WebSockets are not directly supported.
+Currently due to Athena Framework's [architecture](../architecture/README.md#framework-architecture), WebSockets are not directly supported.
-However Athena does allow prepending [HTTP::Handler](https://crystal-lang.org/api/HTTP/Handler.html) to the Athena server.
+However the framework does allow prepending [HTTP::Handler](https://crystal-lang.org/api/HTTP/Handler.html) to the internal server.
 This could be used to leverage the standard library's [HTTP::WebSocketHandler](https://crystal-lang.org/api/HTTP/WebSocketHandler.html) handler or a third party library such as https://github.com/cable-cr/cable.